 17-21 September 2022

-The Raising Peace online festival is back to celebrate the International Day of Peace, from 17-21 September.
+The Raising Peace online festival celebrated the International Day of Peace, from 17-21 September.

 It has never been more important for all of us to come together in support of a peace-full world.
 The Raising Peace Festival is a forum where together we can learn more about peace in all its forms, from the most personal to peace among nations.
 It’s also a place where participants can equip themselves to act in support of peace.

-Leading off with a day led by First Nations people discussing the Uluru Statement from the Heart and more, our festival will also celebrate the great women activists of Greenham Common, invite your participation in workshops to unlock your own peace practice, and dive deep into matters of security, diplomacy and peacemaking in the Pacific.
-Then we will join with others in celebrating the International Day of Peace itself on 21 September.
+Leading off with a day led by First Nations people discussing the Uluru Statement from the Heart and more, our festival also celebrated the great women activists of Greenham Common, hosted participatory workshops to unlock your own peace practice, and dived deep into matters of security, diplomacy and peacemaking in the Pacific.
+We also joined with others in celebrating the International Day of Peace itself on 21 September.

 Raising Peace is an alliance of more than 30 organisations that together are working to share ideas, knowledge and inspiration for a peaceful world.

 The Raising Peace Network celebrates and raises the profile of peace, peacemaking and nonviolence.
 We have a strong belief in the ability of people and countries to prioritise peacemaking, to sustain peace and to work for a future where violence and war is no longer an acceptable way to settle conflict.
 We acknowledge the peaceful existence of First Nations peoples across Australia before colonisation and into the present.

 Through our activities we unite peacemakers to learn from and support each other and to educate the community about peace, in all its forms.

 While comprising of many diverse groups and individuals, the Raising Peace Network shares the following values that inspire us to act together for peace:

 - We believe that the pursuit of peace and the nonviolent resolution of conflict, by individuals, communities and nations, is the path to our best shared future.